Laroya, Punjab: Education

 The village has a Punjabi medium, co-ed upper primary with secondary school founded in 1976.
 The schools provide mid-day meal as per Indian Midday Meal Scheme.
 As per Right of Children to Free and Compulsory Education Act the school provide free education to children between the ages of 6 and 14.

 Sikh National College Banga and Amardeep Singh Shergill Memorial college Mukandpur are the nearest colleges.
 Lovely Professional University is 36 km away from the village.

 Landmarks and history

 The area earlier ruled by the Mughals.
 In 1634, Guru Hargobind, the sixth Sikh Guru visited here while he was on his way to Kiratpur after winning the Battle of Kartarpur with Mughals.
-The village has a historical Sikh shrine Gurudwara Shri Panj Tirath Sahib which was named by Guru Hargobind and it was built by Maharaja Ranjit Singh.
+The village has a historical Sikh shrine Gurudwara Shri Panj Tirath Sahib at the boundary of nearby village Paragpur which was named by Guru Hargobind and built by Maharaja Ranjit Singh.
 The gurudwara is situated near by the dargah Panj Peer in Paragpur dedicated to the five peers.